 Kids don’t always get sick or injured during their pediatrician’s office hours.
-That’s why Children’s Hospital of Philadelphia offers pediatric-specific Urgent Care at four locations.
+That’s why Children’s Hospital of Philadelphia offers pediatric-specific Urgent Care at several locations.
 Grishma Rali, MBBS, MPH, has been one of CHOP’s Urgent Care doctors for three years.
 This is a day in her life.

 6:30 a.m.
 Gets up and out for a 3-mile run, despite a late night after a 13-hour shift the day before.
 Then it’s breakfast with her 5-year-old son, 2-year-old daughter, and husband, Parth Rali, MD, a critical care physician and respiratory system specialist at Temple Health.

 8:30 a.m.
 A morning of baths and play time with the kids, followed by a lunch of homemade Indian food.

 1:30 p.m.
 Leaves home in Haverford for CHOP’s King of Prussia Specialty Care & Surgery Center, which transforms into Urgent Care in the evenings and on weekend days like this one.

 2 p.m.
 Arrives and greets today’s staff.
 It’s been a busy morning with 35 patients.
 The most critical was a teenager who had overdosed on 95 Benadryl tablets.
 He was stabilized and transported by ambulance to a nearby emergency room.
 Starting in 2021, patients like this teen will be able to move seamlessly to CHOP’s new co-located Emergency Department and, if needed, inpatient hospital, which are under construction at the King of Prussia site.

 2:10 p.m.
 Her day’s first patient: a 4-year-old girl with belly pain, fever and sore throat.
 A rapid strep test comes back negative, but samples from the girl’s throat are sent to the lab.
 “Sometimes the rapid test is negative, but the culture is positive.”